Azure/azure-kusto-go/README.md

 - Query Kusto/Azure Data Explorer clusters for rows, optionally into structs.
 - Import data into Kusto from local file, Azure Blob Storage file, Stream, or an `io.Reader`.

-**NOTE**: This library is currently a beta.
-There may be breaking changes until it reaches semantic version `v1.0.0`.

 Key links:
 - [Source code](https://github.com/Azure/azure-kusto-go)